-- o Global macro conditions (in pictures) with key upcoming data release with market pricing of outcomes based upon the flow of money (where available) - o "Do it yourself" risk managed equity income with protection current market costs, varying the duration of protection and capital at risk.
+- o Global macro conditions (in pictures) with key upcoming data release with market pricing of outcomes based upon the flow of money (where available) - "Do it yourself" risk managed equity income with protection current market costs, varying the duration of protection and capital at risk.

 Our investment view is that interest rates will stay low for an extended period, and stock market volatility will increase.
-During 2012-2016 the level of volatility was low by historical standards.
+During 2012-2015 the level of volatility was low by historical standards.
 Our expectation is that volatility will increase, leading to "risk-on", "risk-off" investing market characteristics only distantly related to fundamentals.
-Relying on market predictions, as is the traditional approach, with a 'straight line' pay-off, leaves investors exposed to large capital losses.
+Volatility has started to increase in 2016.